-Canadian uranium production totalled 9 775 tU in 2010, 18.2% of the total world production.
+Canadian uranium production totalled 8 998 tU in 2012; about 16% of total world production.
 All Canadian production is from mines located in northern Saskatchewan.

-Production from the McClean Lake uranium mine and mill, operated by AREVA Resources Canada Inc., amounted to 657 tU in 2010.
-All production since 2008 has been from stockpiled ore.
-In July 2010, the stockpile was depleted and production suspended.
-Production is expected to resume in 2013 when high-grade ore from the Cigar Lake mine becomes available for processing.
+Production from the McClean Lake uranium mine and mill, operated by AREVA Resources Canada Inc., was suspended in July 2010, when the ore stockpile from the open-pit phase of mining was depleted.
+Production from the mill is expected to resume in the last half of 2013 when high-grade ore from the Cigar Lake mine becomes available for processing.

 Cigar Lake, the world's second-largest high-grade uranium deposit, is being developed by Cameco.
-Production from the Cigar Lake mine is expected to begin in 2013 and the mine has an annual production capacity of 6 900 tU.
+Production from the Cigar Lake mine is expected to begin in 2013 and the mine will have an annual production capacity of 6 900 tU.

 Nuclear energy represents an important component of Canada's electricity sources.
-In 2011, nuclear energy provided 15% of Canada's total electricity needs (over 60% in Ontario) and should continue to play an important role in supplying Canada with power in the future.
+In 2012, nuclear energy provided an estimated 15% of Canada's total electricity needs (over 50% in Ontario) and should continue to play an important role in supplying Canada with power in the future.

-In October 2011, the government of Canada completed the sale of the assets of AECL's CANDU Reactor Division to Candu Energy Inc., a wholly owned subsidiary of SNC Lavalin.
-The government believes that Candu Energy will be well positioned to compete, partner and deliver new projects in the nuclear power sector.
-The government is now undertaking the second phase of the restructuring with a focus on the future of AECL's Nuclear Laboratories.
-The restructuring will focus on establishing the most appropriate long-term mandate, governance and management structures for the laboratories in order to enhance their performance.
-A Request for Expression of Interest was issued in early 2012 to seek views from industry, utilities, provincial and territorial governments, and other stakeholder organisations with interest in one or more aspects of the laboratories.
+In October 2011, the Canadian government completed the sale of the assets of AECL's CANDU Reactor Division to Candu Energy Inc., a wholly owned subsidiary of SNC Lavalin.
+The government believes that Candu Energy Inc. will be well positioned to compete, partner, and deliver new projects in the nuclear power sector.

 CANDU reactors abroad

-Currently, there are a total of nine CANDU-6 reactors in operation outside of Canada (four in South Korea, two in China and Romania and one in Argentina).
+Currently, there are nine CANDU-6 reactors in operation outside of Canada.
+There are four CANDU reactors in operation in the Republic of Korea, two in the People's Republic of China and Romania and one in Argentina.

-On 28 February 2005, Canada signed an international commitment as part of the Generation IV International Forum (GIF), an initiative that provides a framework for conducting long-term multilateral R&D to develop Generation IV nuclear energy systems.
-The impetus behind GIF is to develop nuclear reactor designs (for deployment beyond 2025) that address the challenges facing nuclear technologies today.
-As one of the members of GIF, Canada has been active in developing the GIF policy framework and providing technical expertise.
+On 28 February 2005, Canada signed an international commitment as part of the Generation IV International Forum (GIF), an initiative to collaboratively develop the next generation of nuclear energy systems that will provide competitively priced and reliable energy in a safe and sustainable way.
+Canada is one of the members of GIF, and has been active in developing the GIF policy framework and providing technical expertise.

-In previous parliaments, similar versions of a bill entitled the Nuclear Liability and Compensation Act (NLCA) were introduced to replace the current Nuclear Liability Act (NLA) with legislation that would have aligned Canada's nuclear civil liability regime with international standards.
-Specifically, Bill C-63 was introduced on 17 June 2007; Bill C-5 on 26 October 2007; Bill C-20 on 24 March 2009; and Bill C-15 on 16 April 2010.
+The Canadian government is committed to bringing in legislation that will update and enhance Canada's nuclear liability regime.
+In previous parliaments, similar versions of a bill entitled the Nuclear Liability and Compensation Act (NLCA) were introduced to replace the current Nuclear Liability Act (NLA), with legislation that would have brought Canada's nuclear civil liability regime up to international standards.
+Specifically, Bill C-63 was introduced on 17 June 2007; Bill C-5 on 26 October 2007; Bill C-20 on 24 March 2009; and Bill C-15 16 April 2010.
 However, as a result of prorogation or dissolution of parliament, these bills all died on the Order Paper.
-At this time, any decision to move forward on introducing a similar bill rests with the government.
+There is expectation that a new bill could be introduced in 2013, subject to the considerations of the government.